locmai/locmai-home-dev/_posts/vault_argocd_gitops.md

 ## Using vault-argocd-plugin

-Injecting the secrets into pods was easy and straight forward.
-But what if we wanted to inject it on the fly to other resources like Kubernetes secrets?
-And this is when vault-argocd-plugin come to aid us.
+Injecting the secrets into pods is quite easy and straightforward.
+But what if we wanted to inject it on the fly to other resources like Kubernetes secrets or custom resources?
+And this is when vault-argocd-plugin comes to aid us.

-[vault-argocd-plugin](https://github.com/IBM/argocd-vault-plugin) is an ArgoCD plugin provided by IBM.
-To set this up, first install the binary build via the initContainer, I used the Helm chart so it's pretty straight forward like this:
+[vault-argocd-plugin](https://github.com/IBM/argocd-vault-plugin) is an ArgoCD plugin provided by IBM for helping us doing so.
+To set this up, first install the executable binary via the initContainer, I used the Helm chart which includes the YAML code for that:

 ```yaml
 repoServer: